basusourya/mirostat/README.md

-This is the code for mirostat sampling algorithm proposed in .
+This is the code for mirostat sampling algorithm proposed in our paper-"Mirostat: A Perplexity-Controlled Neural Text Decoding Algorithm".
+The paper is available here: https://arxiv.org/abs/2007.14966
 Mirostat is a neural text decoding algorithm that generates texts of predetermined perplexity value.

 Installation requirement: